develer-staff/git-externals/README.md

 This script is intended for daily usage.
 Basically it clones the externals into .git/externals and then it uses symlinks to provide the wanted directory layout.

-By default it installs a post-checkout hook that updates the current working directory automatically.
-This allows keeping the workflow as close as possible to the vanilla Git workflow.

 ### Example Usage
 ```bash
 $ git externals add --branch=master https://gitlab.com/gitlab-org/gitlab-ce.git shared/ foo